MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/identify-directory-synchronization-errors.md

 description: "Learn how to view directory synchronization errors in Office 365 admin center."
 ---

-# Identify directory synchronization errors in Office 365
+# View directory synchronization errors in Office 365

 You can view directory synchronization errors in the Office 365 admin center.
 Only the User object errors are displayed.
 To view errors by using PowerShell, see [Identify objects with DirSyncProvisioningErrors](https://go.microsoft.com/fwlink/p/?LinkId=798300).

+After viewing, see [fixing problems with directory synchronization for Office 365](fix-problems-with-directory-synchronization.md) to correct any identified issues.

 ## View directory synchronization errors in the admin center